Subject: Business Case Process for Information Technology Projects

 The project sponsor, after approving the business case, will receive approval from the campus Chief Financial Officer.
 The sponsor will forward the Business Case to the University of Maine System Associate Chief Information Officer for review.

 If a business case is not needed, then the project initiator should follow campus processes for how the project is to be developed, procured, implemented and managed.
 Such projects must include approved procurement practices, review by appropriate functional stakeholders (e.g. finance, student records, enrollment management, academic affairs, financial aid) and appropriate reviews by University Counsel and the Office of Information Security.
-US:IT Information Technology Directors or the US:IT Project Management Office will support Project Initiators in following appropriate processes.
+UMS:IT Directors or the UMS:IT Project Management Office will support Project Initiators in following appropriate processes.

 A waiver to this APL may be requested by submitting a request in writing to the Chief Information Officer.
 See the CIO Waiver APL VI-D.